alexarnimueller/som/README.md

 ### Usage
 Download the file `som.py` and place it somewhere in your `PYTHONPATH`.
+If you don't have the standard packages in `requirements.txt` yet, install them via `pip install -r requirements.txt`.

 Then you can import and use the `SOM` class as follows: